awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.ViolationDetection.md

 The Violation Detector command line accepts the following options:
 + `-h | --help` — Prints a usage summary and options for Violation Detector\.
 + `-p | --configFilePath` `value` — The fully qualified name of a Violation Detector configuration file\.
 For more information, see [The Violation Detector Configuration File](#GSI.OnlineOps.ViolationDetection.ConfigFile) \.
 + `-t | --detect` `value` — Detect index key violations in the table, and write them to the Violation Detector output file\.
-If the value of this parameter is set to `keep`, items with key violations will not be modified\.
-If the value is set to `delete`, items with key violations will be deleted from the table\.
+If the value of this parameter is set to `keep`, items with key violations are not modified\.
+If the value is set to `delete`, items with key violations are deleted from the table\.
 + `-c | --correct` `value` — Read index key violations from an input file, and take corrective actions on the items in the table\.
-If the value of this parameter is set to `update`, items with key violations will be updated with new, non\-violating values\.
-If the value is set to `delete`, items with key violations will be deleted from the table\.
+If the value of this parameter is set to `update`, items with key violations are updated with new, non\-violating values\.
+If the value is set to `delete`, items with key violations are deleted from the table\.

 ## The Violation Detector Configuration File<a name="GSI.OnlineOps.ViolationDetection.ConfigFile"></a>